codecontemplator/ce-toy/Readme.md

 Applicant data is often provided by 3rd party services.
 It is important to keep the requests to a minimum both from a cost perspective but, arguably more important, to avoid an excessive number of lookups for individual customer since such lookups may have a negative impact on their credit score.

-A flora of 3rd party services exists and the dataset are heterogeneous often with overlaps and associated with different costs and different impacts on the customer credit scores.
+A flora of 3rd party services exists and the datasets are heterogeneous often with overlaps and associated with different costs and different impacts on the customer credit scores.

 Based on this observation retrieving of applicant data can be viewed as an optimization problem.